OBOFoundry/OBOFoundry.github.io/principles/fp-007-relations.md

 ## Summary

-Existing relations MUST be reused from the Relations Ontology (RO).
-New relations SHOULD be submitted to RO.
+Existing relations MUST be reused.
+New relations SHOULD be submitted to the Relations Ontology (RO).

 [This check is automatically validated.](checks/fp_007)